2018 Nissan Rogue N-Sport Road Test and Review

 The traction supplied is very good, and it will detect the slightest bit of slip in automatic mode, sending power to the rear very quickly indeed.
 And that means if you want to head bush or drive on soft sand, you can do it.
 Juts let the tires down slightly and use that all-wheel-drive system to your advantage.
 Keep your speed up and you can get into and out of a lot of places.

 We’re a bit miffed, though, that markets like Australia get a seven-seat version and Nissan in America decided to discontinue the three-row Rogue in 2017.
 That aside, the Rogue is a decent steed for the family, but there are certainly nicer vehicles around.

 For us, it’s not the pick of the compact SUV segment, but if the Rogue is on your shopping list, ignore these cosmetic packages.
-Put the $2K in your back pocket and save it for filling the tank for the next few months.
+Just go for the base model instead.